MARTIMM/gnome-gtk3/docs/content-docs/tutorial/intermezzo-inheriting.md

 Inheriting a widget class can make things nicer because a class name can describe the label better.
 So how do we make a class like that?

 We must create our class by defining a `new()` method for it.
-This method creates the object by providing the necessary options if there are any but most important, it must provide a special option `:GtkLabel` to let the label build routine know that it must process the options to create a native label object.
+This method creates the object by providing the necessary options if there are any but most importantly, it must provide a special option `:GtkLabel` to let the label build routine know that it must process the options to create a native label object.

 Then the `BUILD()` must do the additional steps to let the label be what it should be.
+This time rotating a smaller angle.

-The class could look like the example below;
+The code for it could look like the example below;
 ```
 use Gnome::Gtk3::Label;

 unit class VerticalHeaderLabel is Gnome::Gtk3::Label;

 submethod new ( |c ) {
-  # let the Gnome::Gtk3::Label class process the options
   self.bless( :GtkLabel, |c);
 }